SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Transferring Funds

-With SaveBetter, there is no “SaveBetter account.”
-When you transfer funds, they’re always between the partner bank’s account and your own externally linked account.
+With Raisin, there is no “Raisin account.”
+Transferring funds is always between the partner bank’s account and your own externally linked account.

-For example, when you open any new account, the funds have to come from the external account.
-You can’t transfer from another account within SaveBetter.
+For example, when you open any new account, the funds must come from an external account.
+You can’t transfer from another partner’s bank account.

-If you want to move funds from one SaveBetter partner bank to another, it has to go through your external account first.
+If you want to move funds from one Raisin partner bank to another, it has to go through your external account first.

 Just One Year-End Tax Document (1099-INT)

-Besides a higher interest rate, this is one of the best benefits of using SaveBetter – you only get a single Form 1099-INT at the end of the year!
+Besides a higher interest rate, this is one of the best benefits of using Raisin – you only get a single Form 1099-INT at the end of the year!

-With SaveBetter, you only receive one 1099-INT tax document, even if you have cash in multiple accounts!
+With Raisin, you only receive one 1099-INT tax document, even if you have cash in multiple accounts!

-Just one one form, despite dealing with multiple banks, means less paperwork when filing your taxes.
+Despite dealing with multiple banks, just one form means less paperwork when filing your taxes.
 This can save you a lot of time.
 You also avoid the annoying situation of forgetting to report a form and having to submit an amended return.

-You may be hesitant to use SaveBetter because it’s a relatively new technology company and not an actual bank.
+You may hesitate to use Raisin because it’s a relatively new technology company, not an actual bank.
 They are an extra layer between you and your money saved in a pooled account.
 However, it partners with FDIC-insured banks and NCUA-insured credit unions.
 You are fully insured.
+They send reports of balances daily so everything is reconciled.

-Here’s my list of positives and negatives of using SaveBetter to find a better bank account.
+Here’s my list of positives and negatives of using Raisin to find a better bank account.

 Pros